AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

 1. Define the&nbsp;scope for the application.

-   * If **[!UICONTROL uicontrol Admin role xAPI read and write access]** is enabled, the Admin is able to post and get xAPI statements and documents.
+   * If **[!UICONTROL Admin role xAPI read and write access]** is enabled, the Admin is able to post and get xAPI statements and documents.
-   * If **[!UICONTROL uicontrol Learner role xAPI read and write access]** is enabled, the Admin is able to post and get xAPI statements and documents.
+   * If **[!UICONTROL Learner role xAPI read and write access]** is enabled, the Admin is able to post and get xAPI statements and documents.

 1. Save changes.
 You get your developer id and secret.